Homebrew/homebrew-cask/doc/hacking.md

 - play nice with self-updating software.

 These and more requirements are tracked in our [`upgrade` roadmap](https://github.com/caskroom/homebrew-cask/issues/4678).
-If you'd like to contribute to `upgrade`, that's an excellent place to start.
+If you’d like to contribute to `upgrade`, that’s an excellent place to start.

 ## Homebrew and Homebrew-cask